 - School ID card

-The board will release the UP Board 12th result in April 2021.
-The result will be provided in online mode through the official website.
+The board will release the UP Board 12th result in online mode through the official website.
 To check UP board result, students will have to enter their roll number in the login page.
 UP board result will comprise of student's qualifying status along with other details such as name, roll number, subject-wise and total marks.

 How to check UP board 12th result 2021?